wlingca/rdssms/workshop/content/Lab6/5_auditing/_index.en.md

 * Navigate to [Amazon S3](https://s3.console.aws.amazon.com/s3/home) and click on `Create bucket`.
 {{% img "tde_0.png" TDE %}}

-* From the **Create bucket** page provide the information as below. **Bucket name** needs to be globally unique.
+* On the **Create bucket** page provide the information as below. **Bucket name** needs to be globally unique.
 You may add your initials or other unique characters for unique bucket name.

     * **Bucket name**: `sqlimmersion-sql-audit-data`